Lattice Paths and Pattern-Avoiding Uniquely Sorted Permutations: Bijections with S-Motzkin Paths

 A variant of a Dyck path is a \textit{Motzkin path} of length $k$, which is a path from $(0,0)$ to $(k,0)$ that consists of up steps, down steps, and (1,0) steps (called \textit{east steps}) and at no point crosses below the horizontal axis.
-In the up-down sequence of a Motzkin path, we write the letter $E$ for east steps.
-In 2018, Prodinger and Selkirk \cite{helmut} defined a specific subclass of Motzkin paths.
+In the up-down sequence of a Motzkin path, we write the letter $E$ for east steps. \cite{helmut} defined a specific subclass of Motzkin paths.

 \begin{Def} An $\textbf{S}$-Motzkin path is a Motzkin path with $k$ up steps, $k$ down steps, and $k$ east steps such that: \begin{enumerate} \item The first step is east. \item Between every two east steps is exactly one up step. \item The $i^\text{th}$ down step must occur after at least $i$ east steps and $i$ up steps.
 This is equivalent to the condition that the path does not cross the horizontal axis. \end{enumerate} \end{Def}